A - FOREWORD

 Many beginners release weight / pressure at the change of direction of the bow and also when they cross strings.
 It is beneficial to watch the distance between hair and stick and make sure that we don't lift the weight off at the change of bow direction.

 EXERCISE (3a): - For the change in bow direction (see also Exercise 5b)

 We play a scale counting 2 beats per note, then 2 beats rest.
 During the rest we do nothing!
 We don't lift the bow weight.
 We watch that bow hair and stick remain exactly the same.
 (We also watch that we don't change the contact point when we start playing).
 We listen carefully, that the beginning of the note is clear.

-A hint: When we feel the activity as coming from the elbow (instead from our fingers or hand), the beginning of the note will start more naturally; the bow will pull the string in an organic way, less side noises will occur.
+Hint: When we feel the activity as coming from the elbow (instead from our fingers or hand), the beginning of the note will start more naturally; the bow will pull the string in a more organic way, less noises will occur.

-As we will learn in chapter 5 (bow speed), we start the movement not in full speed, but let the string develop to start virtually by itself, with the pressure / weight of the note before.
+As we will learn in chapter 5 (bow speed), we start the movement not in full speed, but let the string develop its full vibration.

 EXERCISE (3b): - Learning to play lighter

 1) We hold the bow above the E string (A string for cello), the tip hovering 2cm above the string.

 2) We relax the hand and rest the bow on the string.
 We stop actively holding the bow, loosen our grip to a mere touch.
 If the bow slides away - instead of holding it with the hand - we lean just that much on our index finger that the bow does not slide away.

 3) Without any additional effort or extra movement we move slowly this light bow.
 We might be surprised, that this light bow is enough for a sound.